Falenos/tabatha/README.md

 # Tabatha

 Tabatha is a Chrome extension that allows you to group your tabs and store them in a bookmarks directory with the same name.
+In case you use it for ungrouped tabs, the folder name is the bookmarks directory will be the date and time.

 ## Installation